1969 Sugar Bowl: Aftermath

 After twelve years, this was the last Sugar Bowl on NBC; it returned to ABC in January 1970.

 Arkansas returned to the Sugar Bowl the following year; Georgia's next major bowl was seven years later in the Cotton Bowl, also against Arkansas, and returned to the Sugar Bowl the following year.

+The teams next met in the 1991 Independence Bowl, with Georgia winning 24-15.
+It was Arkansas' last football game before joining the SEC; the teams met for the first time as conference foes during the 1992 season.